U.S. flag

 In 2023, VA established the Clinical Cancer Research Service (CCRS) to increase access to cancer clinical trials for Veterans.
 Cancer clinical trials advance knowledge and provide high-quality medical care.

 CCRS uses a two-pronged approach to bring the option of cancer clinical trials to Veterans.
-First, the Cancer Clinical Trials Navigation (CTN) program assists VA providers in identifying clinical trials and gives Veterans education and information about clinical trials.
-Second, the Decentralized Clinical Trials (DCT) program offers clinical trials that don’t require Veterans to travel to the specific VA facility offering the trial.
+First, the Cancer Clinical Trials Navigation (CTN) service assists VA providers in identifying clinical trials and gives Veterans education and information about clinical trials.
+Second, the Decentralized Clinical Trials (DCT) service offers clinical trials that don’t require Veterans to travel to the specific VA facility offering the trial.
 This model allows for therapies to be delivered at a VA facility closest to the Veteran, making it easier for the Veteran to participate and improving study enrollment.

 CCRS has key partnerships with other VA research consortia, National Cancer Institute, and non-profit organizations and is committed to ensuring that VA oncologists and Veterans have access to the best possible cancer care through these initiatives.

-Clinical Cancer Genetics Service
+Comprehensive Genetics Service

-The services provided by CCGS embody VA’s dedication to providing exceptional care and support to Veterans predisposed to cancer.
+The services provided by CGS embody VA’s dedication to providing exceptional care and support to Veterans predisposed to cancer.
 By delivering personalized, high-quality care, VA equips Veterans with the tools needed and empowers them to take charge of their health.

 Genetic testing does not impact current or future consideration of service-connected benefits.